Going for groundbreaking cultural transformation [Supervielle Group case study]

 One of the key initiatives that generated a peak in the number of stars sent over the platform was the Table of Stars, an event that celebrates the individuals with the highest number of stars in the bank’s six core values over the past year.

-HR and communications invited everyone in the organization to check out the profiles of those peers who had received the highest number of stars in the company’s six core values, and to vote for the individuals to be recognized at the Table of Stars.
-They then organized a breakfast with the winners, the CEO, and their leaders.
-The result was an emotionally charged event.
+HR and communications invited everyone in the organization to check out the profiles of those peers who had received the highest number of stars in the company’s six core values, and to vote for the individuals who would be recognized at the Table of Stars.
+Then, they organized a breakfast with the winners, the CEO, and their leaders.
+The result?
+An unforgettable emotive experience for everyone involved.

 One of the attendees was an employee from one of the branches in a small town outside Buenos Aires called Pergamino.
-She had been with the bank for 15 years and without the platform she may never have been identified as a leader.
+She had been an employee for 15 years and without the platform she may have never been identified as a leader.
 “It was super rewarding.
 The use of stars is already 30% higher compared to last year.
-Being able to verify quantitatively what we thought was happening motivates us to continue working even more to drive recognition,” says Muñiz.
+Being able to quantify what we thought was happening motivates us to continue working even more to drive recognition,” says Muñiz.

 The future: the path paved from best practices

-The bank was so thrilled with the initial success that they are already planning the second edition of the Table of Stars.
-“By bringing together those individuals who received the highest amount of recognition from every corner of the organization, we can show how recognition allows everyone to be seen.
+The bank was so thrilled with its initial success that they are already planning the second edition of the Table of Stars.
+“By bringing together those individuals who have received the highest number of recognitions from every corner of the organization, we can show how recognition allows everyone to gain visibility.
 We want to highlight that,” explains García.

-“Recognition marks a course, gives you information, puts names to the actions of individuals.
-It gives them visibility within the organization.
-StarMeUp makes it easy because it is agile, simple and user friendly, ” says Batlle.
-By creating visibility for everyone in the organization, all employees feel passionate about Supervielle’s culture: something Batlle is banking on.
+“Recognition sets a path, gives you information, puts names to individual actions .
+It gives people visibility within the organization.
+StarMeUp makes it easy because it is agile, simple and user- friendly, ” says Batlle.
+By allowing everyone to become visible within the organization, all employees feel passionate about Supervielle’s culture: something Batlle is putting his hopes on.